alumet-dev/helm-charts/README.md

 kubectl create cm <config map name> --from-file=config=alumet-agent-client.toml
 ```

+### Configure runtimeClassName

+If you're running ALUMET in a specific environment: with nvidia GPUs, with multiple runtimes, etc.
+You may want to specify the runtimeClassName that will be used by the ALUMET server.
+To do so, you must set
+`alumet-relay-server.runtimeClassName` to the desired value.

 ## ALUMET relay client

 It collects the metrics of the kubernetes nodes where it is running and sends them to ALUMET  relay server.